ehlesp/smallab-k8s-pve-guide/G007 - Host hardening 01 ~ TFA authentication.md

     - `Issuer Name`\
       The name identifying the issuer of this TOTP.
 This field is equivalent to the issuer value specified to the `google-authenticator` command (`-i` option).

-    > [!WARNING]
-    > **The autogenerated QR in this TOTP window _will not be the same_ as the one you got previously with the `google-authenticator` command**\
+    > [!WARNING] The autogenerated QR in this TOTP window WILL NOT BE THE SAME as the one you got previously with the `google-authenticator` command
-    > If you scan it, it may generate a new entry in your authenticator app, but **it will generate the same codes** as the TOTP token you generated first.
+    > If you scan it, it may produce a new entry in your authenticator app, but **it will generate the same codes** as the TOTP token you generated first.

 6. To enable the `Add` button, **you must validate the TOTP token**.
 Enter the `Verify Code` given by your TOTP app, then click `Add`.
 Your new TOTP login factor will appear listed in the `Two Factor` page: